nelsongillo/spicetify-history/README.md

 # Spicetify History Shortcut

-Spicetify Extension that create a shortcut to the Track History Page.
+Spicetify Extension which creates a shortcut to the Track History Page.

 ## Preview
 ![Screenshot](screenshot.png)